Mikael Mandron: Crewe Alexandra

 Mandron joined Crewe Alexandra in August 2020 on a 12-month contract, and made his Crewe debut in a 1–2 defeat by Lincoln City in the first round of the EFL Cup at Gresty Road on 5 September.
 He scored his first two Crewe goals in the next fixture, a 3–2 victory at Bolton Wanderers in an EFL Trophy group game on 8 September 2020.
 In February 2021, Mandron signed a contract through to the summer of 2022.
 He scored twice in Crewe's final game of the season, a 3–2 win over Shrewsbury Town at Gresty Road, taking his season's tally in all competitions to 14, and making him Crewe's top scorer of the 2020–21 season.

 Crewe struggled the following season but Mandron was again the club's leading scorer, with nine goals in all competitions, before incurring a knee injury against Gillingham at Priestfield on 1 February 2022, potentially sidelining him for "an extended period", though a subsequent scan proved it to be less serious than initially feared.
 He finished the season as joint top scorer, with 10 goals (level with Chris Long), but following Crewe's relegation to League Two, Mandron confirmed in May 2022 that he would not be extending his contract at the club.

 Gillingham

 Mandron returned to Gillingham on 11 July 2022.
 He scored the first goal of his second spell with the club in a EFL Cup fixture against AFC Wimbledon on 9 August 2022.
 In the third round of the same competition Mandron scored an equalising header and in the penalty shootout as Gillingham knocked out Premier League side Brentford, helping the Kent side to reach the fourth round of the competition for the first time since 1996.

 Motherwell

 In January 2023, Mandron agreed to the termination of his contract with Gillingham and shortly afterwards signed for Motherwell of the Scottish Premiership.
 He scored his first two goals for the club in a Scottish Cup victory away to Arbroath.

+St. Mirren

+After leaving Motherwell at the end of his short term contract, he signed a two-year contract with league rivals St. Mirren on 7 July 2023.
+In his first season, he scored eight league goals and four in the cup as part of a fifth-place finish in the league, which resulted in Europa Conference League qualification for the Paisley side.
+He went on to feature in all four euro qualifying ties the following season.
+In his second season, he scored seven league goals and one in the Scottish Cup.
+He further extended his contract at the end of the 2024-25 for an extra year, keeping him contracted to the club till the summer of 2026.